Flogges/SiMo/readme.md

       - black cells are in exactly 1 cluster (possibly of size 1)
       - white cells are in 0 clusters

+    - #### Terminology:
-- ### Cells
+      - Cells are
         -  **Adjacent**
             -  if they share an (vertical or horizontal) edge
             - sharing a vertex is not sufficient
             - independent of color

         - **Connected**
           - _Intuitive_:
             - in Island of same color
           - _Rigorous_:
               - (c1,c2) are connected if there exists a sequence of cells starting with c1 and ending with c2, such that:
                 - all cells in the sequence are same color, and
                 - each pair of consecutive cells in the sequence are adjacent

 - ### Cluster
     - **Connected black** cells of **maximal** size